-Italy once more, Paris, Portugal, Austria, all over Germany, Switzerland, Spain, Hungary, the Netherlands, the list of cities within these countries I have been to is a long one.
-The job I have here in Frankfurt as a teacher has filled me with such joy and a resounding sense of accomplishment.
-To hear a chorus of little voices calling my name in the hallways, asking when I will be in their class next.
-The hugs I receive and little gifts I am given by smiling students.
-The way their faces light up when they see me.
-This experience has been deeply affirming for me.
+Italy once more, Paris, Portugal, Austria, all over Germany, Switzerland, Spain, Hungary, the Netherlands, Scotland, skiing the Swiss Alps, the French Riviera, the list of cities within these countries I have been to is a long one.
+The job I had in Frankfurt as a teacher filled me with such joy and a resounding sense of accomplishment.
+Hearing a chorus of little voices calling my name in the hallways, asking when I will be in their class next.
+The hugs I received and little gifts I was given by my smiling students.
+The way their faces lit up when seeing me.
+This experience was deeply affirming for me.
 And finally, the work I have done with my writing and on this blog while living here across the pond.

-I have fallen hard for the life I have built over here and the experiences I have had and continue to have.
+I fell hard for the life I built in Europe and the experiences I had and continue to have.
 And I love life in all its messiness, complexity and shades of gray.
-I love all the nuances involved in human emotion, relationships, friendships, and big life changes & adventure.
-To me, a life that is neat, clean, perfectly posed, cropped and edited just so for ones viewers or audience, this is neither real nor as interesting to me.
+I love all the nuances involved in human emotion, relationships, friendships, and big life changes and adventure.
+To me, a life that is neat, clean, perfectly posed, cropped and edited just so for ones viewers or audience, this is neither real nor as interesting.
 I love what is real.
 I like the romance, wonder and variation of what life truly is.